-If direct access to the Knowledge Graph is not sufficient, fragments of the Knowledge Graph may also be pushed into external SQL databases.
-While in general all supported databases can be written into, optimized writing support is available and packaged for MySQL and MariaDB.
+If direct access to the knowledge graph is not sufficient, fragments of the Knowledge Graph may also be pushed into external SQL databases.
+While in general all supported databases can also be written into, optimized writing support is available and packaged for MySQL and MariaDB.

 See the documentation of the JDBC dataset for more details.

 Writing a single table into a SQL database¤

 Three buildings blocks are required in eccenca DataIntegration to write into a remote SQL database: